kevinaangstadt/rapid/README.md

 ###Whenever Statement

 RAPID also has built-in support for sliding window searches.
-This allows for a consise means of specifying where to begin pattern matching within the input stream.
+This allows for a concise means of specifying where to begin pattern matching within the input stream.
 For example, you may begin searching only at the start of data or after seeing a particular data sequence.

-As an exmple, one could match the word "rapid" anywhere in the data stream by performing a sliding window search starting with every input character as
+As an example, one could match the word "rapid" anywhere in the data stream by performing a sliding window search starting with every input character as
 follows: